 There are some Firefox extensions that are good -- and some that are indispensable.
 Our expert tells why these are the add-ons you can't live without.

-Speed up your surfing (but not too much) with Fasterfox.
+Here's what you'll see without Adblock Plus.
 Click image to enlarge and to launch image gallery.

 5 Top Federal Initiatives For 2015As InformationWeek Government readers were busy firming up their fiscal year 2015 budgets, we asked them to rate more than 30 IT initiatives in terms of importance and current leadership focus.
 No surprise, among more than 30 options, security is No. 1.
 After that, things get less predictable.